Understanding Clarksville’s Eviction Laws: A Guide for Landlords

 1. Notice to Quit: The eviction process in Tennessee typically begins with the landlord serving the tenant with a written notice to quit, informing them of the lease violation and providing a specified period to remedy the issue or vacate the premises.

-2. Filing an Eviction Lawsuit: If the tenant fails to comply with the notice to quit, the landlord may file an eviction lawsuit with the appropriate court.
+2. Filing an Eviction Lawsuit: If the tenant fails to comply with the notice to quit, the landlord may file an eviction lawsuit using certified mail to the appropriate court.

-3. Court Hearing: Both the landlord and tenant will have the opportunity to present their case in court.
+3. Court Hearing: Both the landlord and tenant will have the opportunity to present their case in general sessions court.
 A judge will then make a ruling based on the evidence presented.

 4. Writ of Possession: If the judge rules in favor of the landlord, they will issue a writ of possession, allowing the landlord to regain possession of the property.

-5. Enforcement: With the writ of possession, the landlord can work with law enforcement to remove the tenant from the property if they refuse to leave voluntarily.
+5. Enforcement: With the writ of possession, the landlord can work with law enforcement to forcibly remove the tenant from the rental unit if they refuse to leave voluntarily.

 Key Considerations for Landlords and Tenants